hackforla/knowledgebase/NOTES.md

    - user is redirected to login
    - user logs in
    - Cognito calls kb callback with parameters necessary to derive token using Cognito algorithm.
 Token is stored in variable.
-   - /sync is called which calls update_all_from_pd.
-This is configured using LOGIN_REDIRECT_URL
 3. If user is not configured for SSO
    - user is drected to kb login page
    - user logs in using local account